immunogenomics/presto/README.md

 # Installation

-We are working on getting Presto into CRAN.
+We are working on getting presto into CRAN.
 For now, install Presto from github directly:

 ```{r}
 library(devtools)